georgelroberts/the100game/README.md

 The game is won when the players have played all their cards in the correct order and the deck is empty.

+### Experiments
+- closest_cards_basic_no_jumps: Each player plays only their two best cards, one after another.
+They are not allowed to play 10 jumps.
+- closest_cards_basic_with_jumps: Each player plays only their two best cards, one after another.
+- closest_cards_10_communication_with_jumps: Each player plays only their two best cards, one after another.
+Players communicate whether they can jump another pile down by 10 to try to prevent other players playing there (unless their cards are much worse).
+- closest_cards_all_communication_with_jumps: Each player plays only their two best cards, one after another.
+Players communicate whether they can jump another pile down by 10 to try to prevent other players playing there (unless their cards are much worse).
+They also communicate if they have the very next cards.

 ## Prerequisites